hexawyz/Exo/ReadMe.md

 NB: It is also possible to obtain those drivers without a completing a full installation of Synapse 3, as there are multiple steps in the install.

+### Razer DeathAdder 3.5G Kernel Drivers

+Kernel drivers are strictly required to control this mouse, as its old design did not expose HID reports to the user.

+Exo will work with either drivers provided by Synapse (*NOT* V3) or the legacy drivers.
+If you have Synapse installed, you should already be good to go.

+If possible, advice is to rely on the legacy drivers, as the architecture of the newer drivers is way more complex and actually relies on **multiple** drivers cooperating together.
+As such, the legacy drivers should generally consume less system resources.
+(Hopefully)

+⚠️ You don't need the client application at all.
+I would even advise you to avoid installing it, as it could mess with some mouse settings in Windows.
+You only need the actual driver part, which is possible to extract from the installer package. (the legacy driver is called `danew`.
+Either `danew32` or more likely `danew64`)

 ### ⚠️ Conflicts with other software

 As is usually the case for this category of software, Exo can sometimes conflict with other software running to control a device.
-This is not always the case and depends on the device, but it is advised to stop other softwares (apps and services) before running Exo, in order to avoid problems.
+This is not always the case and depends on the device, but it is advised to stop other software (apps and services) before running Exo, in order to avoid problems.

 e.g.:
 * Logitech software: For HID++ 2.0 devices, an application ID is used in the protocol to prevent problems.
 For HID++ 1.0 devices (e.g. USB receivers), some conflicts are possible, although the code tries to ignoring interferences.
 * Razer Synapse (in case of a supported device): The Razer protocol is not really designed to avoid conflicts, so the softwares can run into problems if two are running simultaneously.
 * Stream Deck: When accessing the device Exo can slightly disrupt the StreamDeck software, but this is probably an intentional behavior from Elgato in order to allow others to control the device.
 Distruption is instantly fixed by simply opening the main window of the Stream Deck software.
 * RGB Fusion 2.0: As long as the software is not open and running any effects, it seems that there are generally no conflicts.
+* NZXT CAM: If CAM is started prior to the service, it will prevent it from accessing Kraken devices.

 ## Getting a binary release